huggingface/optimum-habana/examples/stable-diffusion/README.md

     --distributed
 ```

+> [!NOTE]
-There are three different checkpoints for LDM3D:
+> There are three different checkpoints for LDM3D:
-- use [original checkpoint](https://huggingface.co/Intel/ldm3d) to generate outputs from the paper
+> - use [original checkpoint](https://huggingface.co/Intel/ldm3d) to generate outputs from the paper
-- use [the latest checkpoint](https://huggingface.co/Intel/ldm3d-4c) for generating improved results
+> - use [the latest checkpoint](https://huggingface.co/Intel/ldm3d-4c) for generating improved results
-- use [the pano checkpoint](https://huggingface.co/Intel/ldm3d-pano) to generate panoramic view
+> - use [the pano checkpoint](https://huggingface.co/Intel/ldm3d-pano) to generate panoramic view

 ### Stable Diffusion XL (SDXL)